Skip to main content

 19 mentions Positive Neutral Negative

 The music in the game receives mixed reviews, with many praising the soundtrack as beautiful and well-composed, enhancing the overall experience.
-However, some players find certain sound effects repetitive and annoying, particularly during specific missions.
-Overall, while the soundtrack is generally appreciated, there are notable criticisms regarding its execution and volume levels.
+However, some players find certain sound effects repetitive and distracting, and there are mentions of volume inconsistencies.
+Overall, while the soundtrack is generally appreciated, it has its flaws that can detract from the gameplay.

 • “The soundtrack was beautiful, truly well composed.”